marcomontagna/university/README.md

 # university
 University projects

-This folder contains projects, homeworks and laboratories from my experience at the Univeristy of Illinois Chicago.
+This folder contains projects, homeworks and laboratories from my univeristy experience at the Univeristy of Illinois Chicago and Politecnico of Turin.
-MS Electrical and COmputer Engineering.
+MS Electrical and COmputer Engineering - Electrical Systems.